 - Add ⅓ of the dry ingredients to the mixing bowl, and mix on low speed just until combined.
 Turn the mixer off, and scrape down the sides of the bowl.
 Add ½ of the milk mixture, and mix on low speed just until combined.
 Turn the mixer off, and scrape down the sides of the bowl.
 Add another ⅓ of the dry ingredients to the mixing bowl, and mix on low speed until combined.
 Turn off the mixer, and scrape down the sides of the bowl.
 Add remaining milk mixture, and mix on low speed just until combined.
 Turn the mixer off, and scrape down the sides of the bowl.
 Repeat with the remaining dry ingredients.

-- Remove the mixing bowl from the stand mixer, and fold in melted chocolate.
-Divide evenly among the two cake pans.
+- Divide evenly among the two cake pans.
 Place pans in the oven and bake for 35-40 minutes, or until the cake bounces back when gently pressed in the center or a toothpick inserted in the center comes out clean.
 Remove from the oven, and place on a cooling rack for 10-15 minutes.
 Turn the cakes out onto the cooling rack and let cool completely.

 - While the cakes cool completely, make the Peppermint Cream Cheese Frosting.
 To make the frosting, place cream cheese in the bowl of the stand mixer, fitted with a whisk attachment.
 Whisk on medium speed until the cream cheese is blended and beginning to become fluffy.
 Add the butter, and mix until well combined.